Guo Quan

-Guo Quan (郭泉 (Guō Quán); born 1968) is a Chinese human rights activist, former Judge and a dedicated scholar in philosophy and sociology.
+Guo Quan (郭泉 (Guō Quán); born 1968) is a Chinese human rights activist, former judge and a dedicated scholar in philosophy and sociology.
 He founded the China New Democracy Party.
-He is a State Owned Enterprise cadre, secretary of the Nanjing Economic Restructuring Commission and Nanjing People's Court cadre.
+He is a state-owned enterprise cadre, secretary of the Nanjing Economic Restructuring Commission and Nanjing People's Court cadre.

 He received both a PhD in philosophy and a master's degree of sociology from Nanjing University.
 From 1999 to 2001 he was a post-doctorate researcher at Nanjing Normal University.

 In 2001 he was a both a professor and a PhD candidate advisor at Nanjing Normal University.
 He is also a researcher in the Nanjing Massacre Research Center.

 New Democracy Party of China

-According to the published constitution of the New Democracy Party of China, the party has 10 million claimed members.
+According to the published constitution of the New Democracy Party of China, the party claims to have 10 million members.
 Guo claimed that the majority of the New Democracy Party's members are petitioners, with 40 million currently nationwide.
 He claimed that over 10 million of them have contacted him over the years, representing the first wave of the New Democracy Party.

 My preliminary statistics show that there are nearly 10 million people, one-fifth of whom are Communist Party members.
 For Communist Party members who want to join the New Democracy Party, I suggest that they first complete the withdrawal procedures.
 So, the first batch of members currently consists of 8 million.
 2 million Communist Party members said they would definitely complete the withdrawal procedures.
 They have already identified themselves as members of the New Democracy Party.